|

 HeeBee GeeBees recording latin style is from July of 2016,

 pre-prostatectomy of April 2017.
-This is just a natural man song I suppose.
+This is just a natural man song I

 And we all have that in us.
-It's dangerous to promote such things as common
+It's dangerous to promote such things as

 place and acceptable, but just as dangerous to suppress such feeling and

 pretend they don't exist.
-One line in this is very specific to a time in my
+One line in this is very specific to a time

 life.
-I have a photo of myself and Dolly Parton hugging real nice and tight
+I have a photo of myself and Dolly Parton hugging real nice and

 when I worked at DollyWood one year.
-Even though so known (you can admit it
+Even though so known (you can

-or not) for her 'balloons', I have been asked before, "how did it feel" and
+or not) for her 'balloons', I have been asked before, "how did it feel"

 I honestly have to say, "I don't remember".
-I wasn't even thinking of that
+I wasn't even thinking of

 at that particular time and space.
 Oh well.
 It just don't seem fair does